bfv/spring4oe/README.md

 oestuff
 =======

-Various OpenEdge stuff I deem handy to be present in various (dev) locations
+Various OpenEdge stuff I deem handy to be present in various (dev) locations.
+I placed everything in the bfv directory since this this is easily renamed.